 - The strength and growth of the Church in lands that now have, or have had in the past, severe persecution.
 Some examples of places where both persecution and Church growth are prominent include China, India, Sudan, Ethiopia, Vietnam, Iran and Myanmar, to name but a few.

-Evangelical Christianity grew at a rate faster than any other world religion or global religious movement.
-The post-WWII surge of evangelical missions was an astonishing success story, but most of the subsequent growth came from a new generation of indigenous evangelical movements around the world.
-Evangelicals numbered 89 million (2.9%) in 1960, but by 2010 they were 546 million (7.9%).
+Evangelical Christianity had been growing at a rate faster than any other world religion or global religious movement, although this claim can be disputed post-2020.
+The surge of evangelical missions after WWII was an astonishing success story, but most of the subsequent growth came from a new generation of indigenous evangelical movements around the world.
+Globally, evangelicals numbered 89 million (2.9%) in 1960, but by 2020 they were possibly as many as 625 million (7.9%).
 The growth rate peaked around 1990 at a 4.5% increase per year.
 With population growth rates for the world generally in decline, it is almost inevitable that all other rates will see a relative decline as well.
-Without an amazing outpouring of the Holy Spirit, such growth cannot be sustained.
+In the last 5-10 years, the growth of the "Nones" (those affiliating to no organized religion), has accelerated rapidly - coming mostly out of nominal and mainline Christianity, but also notably out of evangelicals.
+However, this is happening mostly in the Europe, North America, and the Pacific, while evangelical growth in Africa, Asia, and Latin America continues to be remarkable.
+Even so, without an amazing outpouring of the Holy Spirit, such growth cannot be sustained in the longer term.

 Renewal movements have grown at an unforeseen rate - from the birth of the Pentecostal movement at the beginning of the 20th Century, to the first stirrings of charismatic renewal in the 1950s and 1960s, to the Third Wave in the latter part of the 20th Century, and finally to the 21st Century and what many believe is a new (and possibly final) global outpouring of the Holy Spirit that exceeds them all.
 Pentecostals grew from 12 million in 1960 to 178 million in 2010; charismatics from 167 million in 1990 to 426 million in 2010.
 The charismatic renewal has touched many parts of the Church, in thousands of denominations, in nearly every country.
 Despite imperfections (sinful humans are involved, after all), charismatic renewal has revitalized the faith of approaching half a billion people in an era where opposition and temptation come from myriad quarters.